Skip to main content

 • location (optional): automatically set based on the checks_location field from the run configuration.

-• product_name: name of the product/installation directory
+• product_name: (optional) name of the product (use "dqx" if not provided).

-• assume_user: if True, assume user installation
+• assume_user: (optional) if True, assume user installation, otherwise global installation (skipped if install_folder is provided).